andruschak/openai-gym-retro/README.md

 [NEAT]
 # fitness_criterion:    the function used to compute the termination criterion from the set of genome fitnesses (max, min, mean)
-# fitness_threshold:	when the fitness_critera meets this threshold the evolution process will terminate
+# fitness_threshold:	  in our case, when fitness_current meets this threshold the evolution process will terminate
+#                       we can work inside this threshold with our game counters
 # pop_size:             the amount of individuals genomes in each generation
 # reset_on_extinction:  when all species become extinct; true: a new random one will appear, false: exception thrown
 fitness_criterion     = max